Manage my parkingOrder permits, submit appeals, add vehicles to a permit, and more:

 The Diversion Program consists of a self-directed education and information opportunity.
 This program is open to members of the campus community with a valid LOUIE login.
-If you elect to participate in the Diversion Program the right to further appeal the violation on the first level appeal is waived.
-The second and third level appeals are still available after all criteria for those levels are completed.
+If you elect to participate in the Diversion Program the right to further appeal the violation at all levels is waived.
 The Diversion Program is designed to help educate our campus community in order to prevent future citations.
 Only one violation is allowed to be sent through the Diversion Program per fiscal year.
 All other account citations that are appealable must go through the regular appeals process.

 - Parked in a restricted area

 - Parked in a disabled stall or access area

 - Immobilization fee

 - Send a request to email@example.com within 14 calendar days from the date the citation was issued.

 - On the subject line type: Request for Diversion Program